leulyk/alx-low_level_programming/0x0E-structures_typedef/README.md

-This folder contains solution for the projects on structures and type definitions.
+# This project is for learning structures and type definitions in C.